mjpolifka/satisfactory-tools/readme.md

 - ~~need to create a list of what buildings you need to create the factory~~
     - need instead of "miner" to know how much raw material I need
     - probably not same with water extractor, etc - it's because miners have different mk's
+        - maybe a dropdown to select the Mk of miner you want to use; so far just remembering to scale in my head
+        - but it's also about purity, so will need 2 dropdowns
+        - now that purity is involved this is probably worth doing, that head-scaling is annoying
 - adding a hand-crafting calculator b/c it should be easy and it's handy
     - need to implement 2-ingredient (and 3, 4, etc)
     - can I maybe just leave some ingredients blank?